joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 Recall that booleans, or in syntax `bool`, can only hold two types of values.
 These values are either `0 (off or false)` or `1 (on or true)`.
 They are one byte (not one bit).
 Remember why?

+Another important note: When setting a boolean to any integer value other than `0` sets the bool to `true`.
+If this is confusing, think of it as the bool being set to a value.
+If it is a value, it is true.
+Else (0), false.

 Operators that work on booleans:
 ```C++
   bool some_bool = false; //set to false (or 0)